sir-dunxalot/ember-flash-messages/README.md

 ```
 cd docs
-git submodule update --init --recursive
+git submodule update --init --recursive // Updates submodule
 ```

 You can open a PR to the documentation, as usual.
+Please note it is technically a seperate git repo.